OpenWebAdvocacy/website/src/posts/uk-browser-and-cloud-investigation-may-fail-to-allow-web-app-competition.md

 As readers may recall, the UK Competition and Markets Authority launched a Market Investigation Reference (MIR) into [mobile browsers and cloud gaming](https://www.gov.uk/cma-cases/mobile-browsers-and-cloud-gaming) on June 10th 2022.
 Apple was briefly able to halt this via legal technicalities but thankfully the [CMA won in the high court late last year restarting the investigation](https://open-web-advocacy.org/blog/cma-reopens-investigation-into-apple/).

-From our extensive work in supporting the Mobile Ecosystems Investigation, we know the key reason the Market Investigation Reference into Browsers was launched was to enable the free, open and interoperable ecosystem of the web to contest Apple’s and Google’s app stores, reducing costs for UK’s consumers and businesses.
+From our extensive work in supporting the [Mobile Ecosystems Study](https://www.gov.uk/cma-cases/mobile-ecosystems-market-study), we know the key reason the [Market Investigation Reference into Browsers and Cloud Gaming](https://www.gov.uk/cma-cases/mobile-browsers-and-cloud-gaming) was launched was to enable the free, open and interoperable ecosystem of the web to contest Apple’s and Google’s app stores, reducing costs for UK’s consumers and businesses.
 While regulators across the world were focused on app stores, the UK was the only regulator that was looking towards the web and web apps to solve these issues on mobile ecosystems.
 This aim was made clear by the [opening statements of the Browsers and Cloud MIR](https://www.gov.uk/government/news/cma-plans-market-investigation-into-mobile-browsers-and-cloud-gaming):

 > We all rely on browsers to use the internet on our phones, and **the engines that make them work have a huge bearing on what we can see and do**.
 Right now, **choice in this space is severely limited** and that has real impacts – **preventing innovation and reducing competition from web apps**.
 We need to give innovative tech firms, many of which are ambitious start-ups, a fair chance to compete.